alexbuzzbee/Open-Runtime/Specifications/API/process.md

-# Open Runtime process API, version
+# Open Runtime process API, version 1

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 The process API provides process manipulation functionality.
 Functions in this API may throw a `"PermissionException"` if non-permitted operations are attempted.

-## List of API function
+## List of API functions

  * `getEnv(name: String)`: Returns the String value stored in the environment variable `name`.
  * `setEnv(name: String, value: String)`: Sets the environment variable named by `name` to the value in `value`.